 Skip to main content

-The Academy of Educators (AOE) seeks proposals from AOE members for educational research grants.
-Resident/ fellow members are encouraged to work with Faculty Primary Investigators (PIs) on proposals.
+The Academy of Educators (AOE) seeks proposals from AOE members for educational research grants (at least one member of the team should be an active AOE member to be eligible to apply).
+Resident/ fellow/postdoctoral members are encouraged to work with experienced Faculty, Staff, and Director Principal Investigators (PIs) on proposals.
 We encourage proposals from individuals but will give preference to teams.
 Proposals must involve participants or curricula within the UNC School of Medicine.
 We will prioritize proposals that seem likely to yield publications and other methods of broad dissemination to the larger academic community.
 We will also give preference to interdepartmental or multi-institutional proposals.
 Awardees will be required to present their findings at an annual research event and provide verbal and/or written updates to the AOE Leadership Council.
-Awardees can submit proposals for projects requiring funding between $500 and $7000.
+Awardees can submit proposals for projects requiring funding between $500 and $7000, and practicality and efficiency of budget to implement planned work will be considered (e.g., preference for higher costs resulting in proportionally more robust expectations for deliverables, products, and/or dissemination).

 The AOE has two grant categories: Educational Innovations and Educational Research.